d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 ## Vectors

-[**You can think of a vector as simply a fixed-length list of scalar values.**]
+For our purposes, [**you can think of vectors as fixed-length arrays of scalars.**]
-We call these values the *elements* (*entries* or *components*) of the vector.
+As with their code counterparts, we call these values the *elements* of the vector (synonyms include *entries* and *components*).
-When our vectors represent examples from our dataset, their values hold some real-world significance.
+When vectors represent examples from real-world datasets, their values hold some real-world significance.
-For example, if we were training a model to predict the risk that a loan defaults, we might associate each applicant with a vector whose components correspond to their income, length of employment, number of previous defaults, and other factors.
+For example, if we were training a model to predict the risk of a loan defaulting, we might associate each applicant with a vector whose components correspond to quantities like their income, length of employment, or number of previous defaults.
-If we were studying the risk of heart attacks hospital patients potentially face, we might represent each patient by a vector whose components capture their most recent vital signs, cholesterol levels, minutes of exercise per day, etc.
+If we were studying heart attack risk, each vector might represent a patient and its components might correspond to their most recent vital signs, cholesterol levels, minutes of exercise per day, etc.
-We will usually denote vectors as bold-faced, lower-cased letters, such as $\mathbf{x}$, $\mathbf{y}$, and $\mathbf{z}$.
+We denote vectors by bold lowercase letters,

-We work with vectors via one-dimensional tensors.
+(e.g., $\mathbf{x}$, $\mathbf{y}$, and $\mathbf{z}$).

+Vectors are implemented as $1^{\mathrm{st}}-order tensors.
-In general, tensors can have arbitrary but fixed lengths, subject to the memory limits of your machine.
+In general, such tensors can have arbitrary lengths, subject memory limitations.

 ```{.python .input}
 x = np.arange(3)